girdeux31/easyPhysi/README-pypi.md

 The mass and position of celestial bodies are defined in kilograms and kilometers.

-> [!NOTE]
-> The distance of celestial bodies is the average distance to the Sun (except for the Moon, which is the average distance to the Earth) and is defined in the x-axis.
+> **Note:** The distance of celestial bodies is the average distance to the Sun (except for the Moon, which is the average distance to the Earth) and is defined in the x-axis.

 <a id="tab-body-celestial"></a>